22 Jump Street

-22 Jump Street is a 2014 American satirical buddy cop action comedy film directed by Phil Lord and Christopher Miller, written by Jonah Hill, Michael Bacall, Oren Uziel and Rodney Rothman and produced by and starring Hill and Channing Tatum.
-Ice Cube, Peter Stormare, Jillian Bell, Amber Stevens, and Wyatt Russell also star.
-It is the sequel to the 2012 film 21 Jump Street, which is in turn based on the television series of the same name.
+22 Jump Street is a 2014 American buddy cop action comedy film directed by Phil Lord and Christopher Miller, written by Jonah Hill, Michael Bacall, Oren Uziel and Rodney Rothman and produced by and starring Hill and Channing Tatum.
+Ice Cube and Peter Stormare also star.
+It is the sequel to the 2012 film 21 Jump Street, which is based on the television series of the same name.
 The plot follows police officers Schmidt and Jenko as they go undercover at a college in order to find the supplier of a new drug.

 Plans for a Jump Street sequel began the week of the first film's release.
 Hill and Tatum were quickly confirmed to be reprising their roles, while Miller and Lord announced they'd be returning to direct in July 2013.
 Filming took place from September to December of that same year in New Orleans, Louisiana, as well as San Juan, Puerto Rico.

-The film was released on June 4, 2014 in New York City, and was theatrically released in the United States nine days later by TriStar Pictures and Metro-Goldwyn-Mayer.
-It received generally positive reviews, and grossed $331 million worldwide.
-A third film, as well as a possible crossover with the Men in Black franchise, were discussed but never came to fruition; a female-led spin-off was later in development but also did not come to fruition.
+22 Jump Street premiered on June 4, 2014, in New York City, and was theatrically released in the United States on June 13 by Columbia Pictures and Metro-Goldwyn-Mayer (MGM).
+It received generally positive reviews from critics and grossed $331 million worldwide.
+A third film, as well as a female-led spin-off and a possible crossover with the Men in Black franchise, were discussed but never came to fruition.